 What does fostering mean?
 Fostering means temporarily caring for an animal until they can be placed with their furever family.
 SWCHS relies on foster families to care for expectant moms, newborns, and seniors.
 Fostering provides numerous benefits to the animals, SWCHS, and to the families that foster.
-If you are interested in changing an animal’s future, please fill out a Foster Application!
+If you are interested in changing an animal’s future, please fill out a Foster Application Form!

 We appreciate our Foster Families for all of their hard work and daily dedication.

 “We decided to foster because we lost our St Bernard a few weeks ago to osteosarcoma.
 Now working from home due to the pandemic, the house was too quiet and depressing so we needed some entertainment and fun to fill the void.
 We saw the post from the humane society that they needed volunteers during the quarantine and knew it was a great opportunity for us to help.
 We have a lot of love to give and choose a dog that has strict restrictions.
 We have no kids or no other animals at this time so it was a perfect fit for us.

 It is amazing and so rewarding to see things that we take for granted in our daily lives that mean so much to a shelter dog.
 Gilligan claimed our couch within an hour of being here and loves to sleep there and haul blankets and toys up there with him.
 Just seeing our house and backyard through his eyes makes us excited and happy for him to experience this and get a break from the shelter life.